edwardspresume/Build-Setup/README.md

 $ npm uninstall <package_name>
 ```

-Note that if you are to remove a package that is being utilized, you would have to modify the `gulpfile` and remove that packages function within it's designated task.
+Note that if you are to remove a package that is being utilized, you would have to modify the `gulpfile.js` and remove that packages function within it's designated task.

 &nbsp;

 Run `gulp` to initiate the specified tasks.

 ```
-$ npm gulp
+$ gulp
 ```

 &nbsp;